-Antonio Brown, Sean Davis, Vince Williams are inactive for Steelers game vs. Bengals
+Antonio Brown, Sean Davis, Vince Williams did not play for Steelers vs. Bengals

 Updated 47 minutes ago

-The Pittsburgh Steelers will play their regular-season finale against the Cincinnati Bengals without three starters, most notably All-Pro wide receiver Antonio Brown with a knee injury
+The Steelers played without three starters, most notably All-Pro wide receiver Antonio Brown with a knee injury.
+Also inactive was free safety Sean Davis (quad) and inside linebacker Vince Williams (toe).

-Also inactive for the 4:25 p.m. game are free safety Sean Davis (quad) and inside linebacker Vince Williams (toe).
+Running back James Conner, who was questionable with a high ankle sprain, was active for the first time in four weeks.
+Conner, who needed 91 rushing yards to reach 1,000 for the season, had 64 on 14 carries Sunday.

-Running back James Conner, who was questionable with a high ankle sprain, is active for the first time in four weeks.
-Conner needs to rush for 91 yards to reach 1,000 for the season.
+“I thought I was good enough to play,” Conner said, “So I tried to give it my all, tried not to think about it, and just tried to perform.”

 Williams and Brown each did not practice all week.
 Davis returned to practice Friday.

-Williams will miss his second game of the season.
-He also didn’t play Week 5 against Atlanta.
+Williams missed his second game of the season; Week 5 against Atlanta was the first injury-related missed game of his career.
 Davis had not missed a game in his three-year NFL career.

 L.J.
-Fort is expected to get more playing time in Williams’ absence.
+Fort got more playing time in Williams’ absence, and Jordan Dangerfield played most of the game at free safety in Davis’ stead.
+Veteran safety Morgan Burnett, though, played extensively – but most of his time was at the expense of starting inside linebacker Jon Bostic.

-The other inactive players are tackle Zach Banner, outside linebacker Ola Adeniyi, defensive end L.T.
+The other inactive Steelers players were tackle Zach Banner, outside linebacker Ola Adeniyi, defensive end L.T.
 Walton and quarterback Mason Rudolph.

-For the Bengals, linebacker Vontaze Burfict is among the inactive players.
-He will sit out the finale with a concussion.
-Also sitting out for Cincinnati are wide receiver Hunter Sharp, cornerback Tony McRae, running back Quinton Flowers, tight end Jordan Franks and offensive linemen Cedric Ogbuehi and Kent Perkins.
+For the Bengals, linebacker Vontaze Burfict was among the inactive players.
+He sat out the finale because of a concussion.
+Also sitting out for Cincinnati were wide receiver Hunter Sharp, cornerback Tony McRae, running back Quinton Flowers, tight end Jordan Franks and offensive linemen Cedric Ogbuehi and Kent Perkins.

 Joe Rutter is a Tribune-Review staff writer.
 You can contact Joe at jrutter@tribweb.com or via Twitter @tribjoerutter.